Why is Trump trying to excuse Russia’s latest massacre?

 But this ignores the pattern of his behaviour which has been to back Russia against Ukraine – no matter what.

-Trump has backed Russia’s claims to hold onto, at the very least, the territory it has already captured in Ukraine, ruled out US troops supporting even a peace deal in the future, turned the intelligence sharing spigot off and on again with Ukraine and used military aid as a lever to force Ukraine into ceasefire talks.
+Trump has backed Russia’s claims to hold onto, at the very least, the territory it has already captured, ruled out US troops supporting even a peace deal in the future, turned the intelligence-sharing spigot off and on again with Ukraine, and used military aid as a lever to force Ukraine into ceasefire talks.

 The ceasefire talks have been driven by Trump and most favour Russia – not Ukraine.